PrescottJRynewicz/meteor-buildpack/README.md

 A heroku buildpack for Meteor v1+, designed to be as simple and readable as possible.

+# Disclaimer
+This build pack is a direct copy of [AdmitHub's Build Pack](https://github.com/AdmitHub/meteor-buildpack-horse).
+This version was created to be able to add more custom build options.
+A list of the new custom options is stated below.
+Outside of these extended options, this build pack is a direct copy of the original.

+## Extended Options
+1. Staging development.
+    * If the DEV_STATE env variable is set to "DEVELOPMENT", this build pack will not make a production build.

 To use this with your meteor app and heroku:

 1. Set up your app to [deploy to heroku with git](https://devcenter.heroku.com/articles/git).